joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

         return results

-**Exercise.** Let's call the end-to-end process on a set of inputs.
-Try coding up the following steps:
+**Exercise.** Let's bring everything together in a single coding exercise.
+The goal here is to call the entire, end-to-end process on a set of inputs.
+We'll break it down into a series of 5 steps.
+Try coding up the following:

 1. Create a Python list of 5 or 6 input sentences to try the model on.
 2. Tokenize the inputs, making sure to generate tensors that can be passed to the model.
+(Hint: which API are you using from the tokenizer?
+Do you need to do anything special to get input_ids that can be passed to the model?)
 3. Pass the tokens output in step 2 to the model to get the raw logits.
 4. Pass the logits returned from the model in step 3 to our post-processing function, defined above, to produce the predictions for each sentence.